• Hiver

 - Wear a mask as soon as the first symptoms appear

-What are the reflexes to adopt to deal with the symptoms?
+What are the appropriate actions to take to deal with the symptoms?

-The manifestation of gastroenteritis is very trying for the body.
-Indeed, the virus causes an inflammation of the gastric and intestinal mucosa explaining abdominal pain, diarrhea and vomiting .
-It can also cause a moderate fever, often less than 39°.
-In addition to the restrictive and unpleasant nature of such symptoms, the main consequence they cause is dehydration.
-Because of the irritation of the intestinal walls, water from food is not absorbed into the body, it remains in the stools which explains their liquid character.
-This lack of water absorption is aggravated by vomiting.
-Similarly, repeated vomiting prevents proper nutrition and the maintenance of blood sugar (blood sugar level).
+Gastroenteritis is a very taxing condition for the body.
+The virus causes inflammation of the gastric and intestinal lining, explaining the abdominal pain, diarrhea , and vomiting .
+It can also cause a mild fever, often below 39°C (102°F).
+Besides the unpleasant and bothersome nature of these symptoms, the main consequence is dehydration.
+Due to irritation of the intestinal walls, water from food is not absorbed by the body; it remains in the stool, which explains its liquid consistency.
+This lack of water absorption is exacerbated by vomiting.
+Similarly, repeated vomiting prevents proper nutrition and the maintenance of stable blood glucose levels.

-The challenge then is to rehydrate and adapt your diet so that it is assimilated by the body and does not aggravate the inflammation of the digestive tract.
-To do this, we will explain how to rehydrate as effectively as possible and what diet to adopt.
+The key is to rehydrate and adapt your diet so that it is easily absorbed by the body and does not worsen inflammation of the digestive tract.
+To help you with this, we will explain how to rehydrate most effectively and what diet to adopt.

-Regarding diet, avoid foods that irritate the stomach and intestines (spices, fried foods, coffee, alcohol, gluten-rich foods) and that could aggravate diarrhea and vomiting.
-Also avoid foods rich in fiber (fruits and vegetables, except those listed below), which accelerate transit and are therefore not recommended here.
+Regarding diet, it's important to avoid foods that irritate the stomach and intestines (spices, fried foods, coffee, alcohol, and those rich in gluten), as these can worsen diarrhea and vomiting.
+High-fiber foods (fruits and vegetables, except for those mentioned below) should also be avoided, as they accelerate digestion and are therefore not recommended.

-Likewise, lactose-based foods can possibly be removed from the diet if they are not well digested by the body and if symptoms are severe.
-The foods to favor should be rich in starch and pectin, two substances beneficial against gastroenteritis due to their constipating effect.
+Similarly, lactose-based foods may need to be eliminated from the diet if they are not well digested and if symptoms are severe.
+Foods to favor should be rich in starch and pectin, two substances beneficial against gastroenteritis due to their constipating effect.
 Therefore, we recommend a diet based on rice and well-cooked carrots.
-You can also consume compotes and ripe bananas, which will not aggravate diarrhea and provide a sugar and potassium intake.
+You can also consume applesauce and ripe bananas, which will not worsen diarrhea and provide a source of sugar and potassium.

-Certain natural supplements sold in drugstores can also help relieve stomach aches and loose stools.
-Products containing activated charcoal detoxify the intestines, or clay, which coats the intestinal mucosa and helps heal inflammation.
-Be careful, however, as these products can affect medication absorption; you should take them away from any other treatment, either 2 hours before or after.
+Some natural supplements sold in the pharmacy section can also help relieve stomach aches and loose stools.
+These include products containing activated charcoal, which detoxifies the intestines, or clay, which coats the intestinal lining and helps heal inflammation.
+However, be aware that these products can affect the absorption of medications; therefore, it's important to take them at least two hours before or after any other treatment.

-Although unpleasant, gastroenteritis is fortunately a short-lived illness when you adopt the right reflexes.
-The most important thing is to maintain your hydration level, especially for people who become dehydrated easily.
+Although unpleasant, gastroenteritis is fortunately a short-lived illness when the right precautions are taken.
+The most important thing is to maintain hydration levels, especially for those who dehydrate easily.

 Hydratis is an ideal solution to compensate for mineral losses and rehydrate effectively.

-This is why if an infant or a senior is carrying the gastro virus, you should not hesitate to consult your pediatrician or doctor to avoid any potentially serious situation of dehydration.
-Finally, if the illness persists and/or aggravating factors appear (blood in the stool, weight loss, fatigue and chronic pain, etc.), we also recommend that you consult your doctor without delay.
+Therefore, if an infant or an elderly person has gastroenteritis, you should not hesitate to consult a pediatrician or family doctor to avoid any potentially serious situation of dehydration.
+Finally, if the illness persists and/or aggravating factors appear (blood in the stool, weight loss, fatigue, and chronic pain, etc.), we also recommend that you consult your doctor without delay.